Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 For Women aimed to Hormonal Balance

-Most of working women not getting enough time to have breakfast for their job schedule or due to own household responsibilities and so skip their breakfast.
+Most of working women have no time to cook breakfast due to job schedule or own household responsibilities and so skip their breakfast.
 It may reduce the daily protein intake and may lead to fatigue later throughout the day.

 - Women’s should include iron with protein like a combo foods